-If someone suggests a fun activity, how can you accept?
+If someone were to suggests a fun activity, could you spontaneously accept?

 We all know this scenario, we charge ourselves up with deadlines and don’t seem to have time for much else.
 We sleep badly, start to have all sorts of odd pains, and plough ahead all the same.

 Is it really the fault of time we don’t feel there’s enough of it?
 Or Is it that you don’t have time to do what you really enjoy?

 Is it that you are looking forward to your holidays to have some fun?

 Is it that you are working so hard so that you can enjoy your pension in the future?

 What if you could make what you do more fun?
 For one, you’d enjoy the process a lot more.
 You’d start to look for ways to do things differently.
 Perhaps you might even get your work done better, with more focus, and in a more proactive way.
 Rather than getting stuck on problems, you would help to create a lighter, more positive work environment.